Mintz Group: 5 staffers detained in Beijing after raid

 At a weekly press briefing, Chinese foreign ministry spokeswoman Mao Ning said she was not aware of the case.

 The Mintz Group raid reportedly took place on Monday.
-The employees, all Chinese nationals, are also purportedly being held somewhere outside of the Chinese capital.
+The employees, all Chinese nationals, are said to be being held somewhere outside of the Chinese capital.

-In a statement, the company said it has retained legal counsel on the matter and requested the release of its staff.
+In a statement, the company said it had retained legal counsel on the matter and requested the release of its staff.

 It stressed that it is licensed to conduct legitimate business in China, where it operates "transparently, ethically and in compliance with applicable laws and regulations".